Cervix Dilation During Labour and Birth

 What Happens to the Cervix in Pregnancy?

-Cervix, most commonly known as the neck of the uterus, is a tube-like structure that is present in between and joins the vagina to the uterus.
+The cervix, most commonly known as the neck of the uterus, is a tube-like structure that is present in between and joins the vagina to the uterus.
 The narrow opening of the cervix during early pregnancy is closed by thick, gelatinous mucus which is secreted by the cervical glands.
 This is the first change that the cervix undergoes during pregnancy.
 It undergoes multiple changes as the pregnancy progresses, especially during the process of labour.

-What Happens to the Cervix During Labour?
+What Happens to the Cervix During Labor?

 Before the last month of pregnancy, the cervix is around 4 centimetres long.
 It begins to shorten in the ninth month of pregnancy and moves from the posterior position into the anterior position, pointing forward.
 The cervix begins to become thinner and gets pulled up into the lower part of the uterus.
 This process is known as effacing or effacement.

 Effacement is calculated in percentages and is an important sign of the body preparing for labor.
 So, when does the cervix open during pregnancy?
 The stage of effacement is followed by dilation of the cervix.
 This is the stage where the cervix opens up to allow the baby’s head to pass through it.
 The cervix starts dilating during contractions and dilates up to 10 centimetres during delivery.
 Once the dilation is complete, the baby is pushed out through the cervix.

 Cervical Dilation Chart